 Hiring and selecting the right insurance pricing analyst for the right role is not easy.

-- People getting into the business that lacks the required non-technical skills and learning agility
+- People getting into a business that lacks the required non-technical skills and learning agility.

 As you can see, the current hiring regimen is a cycle of dysfunction.
 It’s a system of broken job titles, insurance pricing job descriptions, postings and hiring practices which is almost set up to prevent us from getting the pricing teams we want and need.

 It is also an outdated and biased way of hiring that does not give us enough time, information and support to make us confident in our choices.

 If we continue under this broken recruitment model, we will be detrimentally re-shaping the pricing workforce and delaying wider business transformation.

 What are the new realities of pricing if we continue this cycle of dysfunction?

 With over ten years of pricing and revenue management expertise, 18 years talent and recruitment expertise, cutting-edge assessment science and millions of data points on pricing team performance and hiring practices, we find…

 THAT TITLES AND JOB DESCRIPTIONS ARE DRIVING TALENTS AWAY

 Our research shows that pricing jobs are too narrowly defined with a focus on technical skills and seem to be getting more narrow instead of capturing the broader skills required for today’s pricing manager.